bwoodsend/polycotylus/docs/source/windows.rst

 =====================

 `polycotylus` supports building from (but not for!)
 Windows with almost complete feature parity.
-See `Docker Desktop for Windows`_ to obtain a suitable Docker installation.
+The recommended way to to obtain a suitable Docker installation is to use `Docker Desktop for Windows`_.

 .. _windows_caveats: